 Joan immediately gained support from the Sundance Institute and Film Independent (FIND).
 Within a few short years Joan and her technique were internationally recognized, with invitations to give master classes at FIND, the Writer's Guild Screenwriting Conference, the Vancouver International Film Festival, Australia's SPAA/Writer's Guild Conference, and New Zealand's SPADA conference.
 Her labs in Vancouver, Berlin, Amsterdam, Auckland, Wellington, Melbourne, Sydney, Los Angeles, and New York City have attracted thousands of participants.

 Currently Joan is writing her first book on The Technique™.
-In 2015 she premiered her first solo show of Photographs, "Feel This", curated by Chivas Clem.
+She premiered her first solo show of Photographs, "Feel This", curated by Chivas Clem.
 Her photography, developed through the rigorous feeling work in the lab, are on view throughout this site.
 The deep intimacy and fearless revelation of authentic feeling is palpable in these sensual and provocative images.
 It is with great gratitude to all of her collaborators that these photos appear on this website.
 (For details see web-credits.)

 With her reputation as a master of film craft firmly established, Scheckel believes passionately in the power of film: "A great actor, a great director must find the courage and ability to reveal the consciousness of the story as well as the complex reality of a character.
 To do that, we must first connect to feeling, emotional depth, and to the music and rhythm of story.
 I workshop films from this point of view.
 A vital cinema illuminates life."